 This study examined the effects of variations in relative frequency of knowledge of performance (KP) on acquisition, retention, and transfer of form for a multilimb closed sport skill.
 Two groups received either 100% relative frequency of KP or 33% relative frequency of KP while learning the soccer throw-in skill.
 Participants were boys between the ages of 11 and 14 years who were unfamiliar with the skill.
 Participants performed a 30-trial acquisition phase in which KP was provided about one of eight aspects of form.
 Following acquisition, five trial retention and transfer (to a target at a different distance than experienced in acquisition) tests were administered at 5 min, 24 hr, and 72 hr.
 Although no group differences were found for accuracy scores, the 33% group had higher form scores in acquisition and all retention and transfer tests.
 It was concluded that reducing the relative frequency of KP eliminated a dependency on KP to guide performance in acquisition, which was beneficial for maintaining form in conditions in which KP was absent. © 1998 by the American Alliance for Health, Physical Education, Recreation and Dance.

 Weeks, Douglas L. and Kordus, Raymond N., "Relative frequency of knowledge of performance and motor skill learning" (1998).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 1248.